Eshco93/dxlAPRS-SHUE/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/34800304/232325822-d8f3066b-735b-4d56-b133-304f941cc153.png" width=70% height=70%></p>

 dxlAPRS-SHUE uses the data that is sent out by sondemod via UDP.
 However, sondemod provides two different UDP streams that dxlAPRS-SHUE can use.
-On the one hand, dxlAPRS-SHUE can use the APRS packages that sondemod already sends out to various instances of udpgate4 (see above).
+On the one hand, dxlAPRS-SHUE can use the APRS packages that sondemod already sends out to various instances of udpgate4 (See above).
 On the other hand, dxlAPRS-SHUE can use the UDP JSON output that sondemod provides (recommended).
 Both options are equally easy to implement and only require a small adjustment of the configuration of sondemod (See section [5.](https://github.com/Eshco93/dxlAPRS-SHUE/blob/main/README.md#5-changing-parameters-for-udpbox)).

 The internal structure of dxlAPRS-SHUE is fairly simple, which can be seen in the next diagram.